My husband George Edward Gilbert was born

 in our search for someone who might perform

-surgery that seemed George's best chance.
+the delicate surgery that seemed George's best chance.

 It was called an Extra-Pleural-Pneumonectomy, or EPP.